July Brings COVID-19 Spikes and Declining American Optimism

 Empty Manhattan streets.
 Shuttered schools and deserted playgrounds.
 Murder hornets (really, though, what happened to those?).
 These scenes from what should be a science fiction movie are our new reality.
 And despite rising optimism just a few weeks ago, American attitudes have deflated on the heels of spikes in cases and reversed reopenings across the country.

 After 18 weeks of living in a COVID-19 United States, Consumer Brands conducted its 11th consumer survey and asked 1,002 American adults about their opinions on the virus and thoughts on the future.
-As we approach the country’s 244th birthday, the results show awareness of a “perilous fight” ahead for Americans, the likes of which Francis Scott Key couldn’t have imagined.
+As we celebrate the country’s 244th birthday, the results show awareness of a “perilous fight” ahead for Americans, the likes of which Francis Scott Key couldn’t have imagined.

 Last month, 76 percent of Americans said they were optimistic about the next six months and the United States’ ability to find a treatment or vaccine, reopen the economy and resume normal activities.
 Now, that number has dropped to 67 percent who say they are optimistic, as cases spike in many parts of the country.
 General concern about the virus remains high (85%) and say they are concerned about these surges in cases leading to a second wave (83%).